 The authors lay out a plan for creating a successful organisation step by step and offer a helpful framework that equips leaders with the skills they need to foster a positive workplace culture, lead with the proper mindset, build solid relationships, enhance teamwork, execute at a higher level, and stay clear of the pitfalls that sabotage far too many leaders and organisations.

 In addition to discussing the positive aspects of his time with the Falcons, Mike Smith is open about the negative parts of his last two seasons.
 He offers insightful advice that leaders may use in their own situations.

-Successful leaders coach their team and develop, mentor, support, and guide them, whether it’s an executive leadership team of a Fortune 500 business, a sports team, an emergency room team, a military team, or a school team.
+Successful leaders coach their teams and develop, mentor, support, and guide them, whether it’s an executive leadership team of a Fortune 500 business, a sports team, an emergency room team, a military team, or a school team.
 This enhances the team and the leaders’ connections, relationships, and organisation.

 Success happens by focusing on the process, not the outcome.
 You win by cultivating the right culture, leadership, expectations, belief, mindset, relationships & habits before your play the game.Mike Smith & Jon Gordon – You Win in the Locker Room First

 You Win in the Locker Room First provides a rare insider’s perspective on one of the most demanding leadership positions on earth and what managers can take away from these experiences to create a successful team.

 The You Win in the Locker Room First 9C

 Cultivate your Culture in the locker room and the boardroom.
 Since everyone contributes to your organisation’s Culture, ensure to incorporate and promote participation from every employee.

 Ensure that your activities are consistent with your vision, mission, and principles by letting everyone know what they are.
 Decide what your team and you stand for.
 Decisions are simple to make if you are clear about your values.